SheffieldML/GPy/doc/tuto_kernel_overview.rst

 Implemented kernels
 ===================

 Many kernels are already implemented in GPy.
-Here is a summary of most of them:
+A comprehensive list can be found `here <kernel_implementation.html>`_ .
+The following figure gives a summary of most of them:

 .. figure::  Figures/tuto_kern_overview_allkern.png
     :align:  center